-d.
-FIELD TESTING:
+d) FIELD TESTING:

 Currently Turkey does not have any field tests of products derived from agricultural biotechnology.
-The law's prohibition on cultivation and commercialization discourages the private and public sector from pursuing the development of GE products.
-The Biosafety Board was working on the process for allocating "specifically controlled fields" to scientists for research and development field trials until it was abolished, but MinAF has not yet published any rule about this issue.
+The law's prohibition of cultivation and commercialization discourages the private and public sector from pursuing the development of GE products.
+The Biosafety Board was working on the process for allocating "specifically controlled fields" to scientists for research and development field trials until it was abolished.
+TAGEM has been delegated authority on this topic, but has not publicly available information regarding this issue yet.

-e.
-INNOVATIVE BIOTECHNOLOGIES:
+e) INNOVATIVE BIOTECHNOLOGIES: